dgerabagi/data-curation-environment/flattened_repo.md

     *   It will display folder file counts using `formatNumberWithCommas`.
     *   **Selected Token Calculation:** A new memoized, recursive function will be created within `FileTree.tsx` to calculate the selected token count for a given directory node by checking its descendants against the `selectedFiles` prop.
     *   The rendering logic will be updated to display the `(SelectedTokens)` value conditionally.
+    *   **Parenthesis Logic (US-06):** The rendering logic will be further updated.
+For files, it will check if the file's path is in the `selectedFiles` list.
+For folders, it will compare the calculated `selectedTokensInDir` with the `node.tokenCount`.
+Based on these checks, it will conditionally wrap the output string in parentheses.
     *   It will incorporate icons from `react-icons/vsc` for tokens and file counts.
     *   The stylesheet (`view.scss`) will be updated to right-align all statistics, pushing them to the end of the file/folder row.